 Your new voice

-There are basically three voicing methods that can be learned after surgery: esophageal voice, electrolarynx, and tracheoesophageal voice.
+Losing your natural voice can initially be quite upsetting, and have a large impact on your ability to communicate as well as your sense of identity.
+There are basically three voicing methods that can be learned after surgery: oesophageal voice, electrolarynx, and tracheoesophageal voice.

 Smelling after laryngectomy

 Smell and taste are important senses and help to make eating enjoyable.
 Since you no longer breathe through your nose, your sense of smell and taste may be different after surgery.
 You can learn ways to help improve smell and taste during your rehabilitation.

 A technique called “polite yawn” can help you to smell after a laryngectomy.
 It can be described as yawning with your mouth closed.
 Some taste will be restored naturally when completing the polite yawning technique.
 Chewing more thoroughly may also improve taste, as it moves more air into the nose.